hyrise/Cockpit/README.md

 # Using the Cockpit

-You can find a detailed guide on how to use the cockpit under https://github.com/hyrise/Cockpit/wiki/User-guide.
+You can find a detailed guide on how to use the Cockpit under https://github.com/hyrise/Cockpit/wiki/User-guide.